felixlopz/hubrise-test-task/content/apps/smood/en/send-orders.md

   description: Find out the technical details of how orders are sent from Smood into HubRise, which fields are passed and which are not.
 ---

-Connecting Smood to HubRise allows you to receive orders directly in your EPOS or any other solution connected to your HubRise account.
+When you connect Smood to HubRise, your orders are automatically sent to HubRise, then to your EPOS or any other solution connected to HubRise.

-This page describes the information that Smood sends to HubRise for your orders.
+This page describes the information Smood sends in orders.

 ## Items, Options, and Deals

-Smood orders contain the complete information about items, including name, ref code, quantity, and price.
+Smood includes the complete information about items, including name, ref code, quantity, and price.

-Orders contain the complete information about options, including name, option list name, price, quantity, and ref code.
+Orders also contain the complete information about options, including name, option list name, price, quantity, and ref code.

 Deals are also supported.